nbrest/kamehouse/README.md

 * **ERROR:** Unrecoverable unexpected behaviour.
 If I throw an exception, I usually need to log an ERROR too or in some cases a WARN.
 For example, when I don't get a response from VlcPlayer.

+### Frontend logging strategy

+It's pretty similar in concept to the backend strategy.
+The goals is still the same.

+* **TRACE** I need to be able to see what methods/functions are called with what parameters.
+Its even easier to do in the frontend with my logging framework.

+* **DEBUG** Responses from the backend or other external connections (except for example, vlcRcStatus, which is once a second, so its more sensible to put it on trace) on actions and tasks that I perform.

+* **INFO:** Application configuration information or general application status, not specific to a task.
+During startup or if I change an application setting dynamically.

+* **WARN:** Only show behaviour that didn't go as expected but is recoverable and the process can continue.

+* **ERROR:** Unrecoverable unexpected behaviour.
+Error responses from the backend, for example.

 *********************

 # ChangeLog: